lisa-lumos/Snowflake/04-databases-tables-views.md

 Views can be set as secure after creation.

 Secure view's definition is visible to its owner role.
-In Query Profile, the internals of a secure view are not exposed even for the owner, because non-owners might have access to an owner’s Query Profile.
+In Query Profile, the internals of a secure view are not exposed even for the owner, because non-owners might have access to an owner's Query Profile.

 View security can be integrated with Snowflake users and roles using the CURRENT_ROLE and CURRENT_USER context functions.

 When using secure views with Secure Data Sharing, use the CURRENT_ACCOUNT function to authorize users from an account.

 ## Materialized views (Enterprise edition and plus)
 Goal is to improve performance.
-A materialized view’s results are stored, but requires storage and compute cost to maintain it.
+A materialized view's results are stored, but requires storage and compute cost to maintain it.

 Materialized views support clustering, so you can create multiple materialized views on the same table, with each view clustered on a different column, so that different queries can run on the view best for that query.
-You don’t need to specify a materialized view in a query in order for the view to be used - the query optimizer can automatically decide to use it.
+You don't need to specify a materialized view in a query in order for the view to be used - the query optimizer can automatically decide to use it.

 Materialized views are particularly useful when:
 - Query results contain a small num of rows